 With this series I have wanted to experience how both worlds could interact if they were merged.
 That is an impossible desire to satisfy, but at least I can now visually enjoy it.

-Click on the image to find more information and see it bigger
+Click on the image to find additional information and buy

 This artwork was inspired on the Cairns to Papua New Guinea Qantas flight, dated 10 January 2013, in which a passenger looking through the window discovered a… find more info

 The point of view of this fabulous sculpture of Velazquez permits to appreciate two relevant traits of the genius painter: his artistic… find more info

 In the wildest regions of Australia there are two species of crocodiles.
 The image shows the dreaded… find more info